tima/ansible-role-epel-repo/README.md

 This boolean variable enables the setup of the EPEL release (stable) repository.

+    epel_repo_release_state: present

+The yum state of the epel-release package on the host.

     epel_repo_testing: False

 This boolean variable enables the setup of the EPEL testing repository.

+    epel_repo_testing_state: present

+The yum state of the epel-testing package on the host.

 ## Dependencies